Zwiesel Kristallglas: Colour glass plant

 In Zwiesel a colour glass plant started manufacturing crystal glass in 1953.
 In 1961 the machine production of cup glasses began, which were quite successful on the glass market.
 In 1972 the Zwieseler company took over sales of the well-known heat-proof and chemically resistant "Jena glass".
 On 17 August 1972 the company was renamed Schott Zwiesel Glaswerke AG.

 In the 1970s considerable expansion took place.
 In 1973 an area of about 100,000 m² was purchased in Zwiesel, on which a new plant was built.
 The annual turnover increased from 46 million DM in 1971 to 120 million DM in 1978.
 In 1979 the Schott Zwiesel Glaswerke AG employed about 1,900 workers and was one of Europe's largest cup glass manufacturers.

 After further developments in the 1980s a steady decline in the number of jobs took place.
 In 2001 this number had fallen to 569, while turnover was still approximately 100 million DM.

+Products

+Tritan is a type of so called unbreakable glass originally developed by Zwiesel Kristallglas in 2002 together with University of Erlangen–Nuremberg.
+Its name is derived from titanoxide (titanium oxide in English).
+In 2012, the Zwiesel Kristallglas company introduced Tritan Protect.